Riva CRM Integration - Documentation and Knowledge Base

 1. Delete: This will delete your availability link

-2. Edit: you can edit any details of the availability link.
-Make the necessary changes and click on close & save to make changes or click delete Link to completely delete the link
+2. Edit: You can edit any details of the availability link.
+Make the necessary changes and click on close & save to make changes or click 'Delete Link' to completely delete the link

 3. Preview: This allows you to see the view of what the link recipient will see